x25today/voipwardialer/README.md

 $ python3 dialer.py call sip:username@sip.example.com sip:sip.example.com username password +1555123456 V22 8n1
 ```

+*LIMITATIONS*: It needs tuning and fixing on the channel quality for proper DSP Modem operations (probably echo cancellation and noise suppression) as modem carriers does not always CONNECT

 # Project Goals
 This project aims to provide a modern voip wardialing free software.